NIHR BTRU in Donor Health and Genomics - Events

 Recent research shows that many blood donors have intermediate or advanced iron depletion, with the latest data indicating a greater susceptibility for iron depletion in donors 16 to 18 years old.
 In this talk, Dr Spencer will review the impact of blood donation on blood donor iron status, motivation for concerns in younger donors, and the operational and regulatory considerations attendant to potential mitigation measures.

-Dr Bryan Spencer, American Red Cross
+Dr Bryan Spencer, Research Scientist at the American Red Cross

 Thursday, 13 December 2018 13:00 - 14:00

 BTRU Past Event

 Topic: Sickle cell disease: when simple meets complex

 Sickle cell disease is a simple monogenic blood disorder, yet it is characterized by extreme clinical heterogeneity.
 In this talk, I will describe how we are using modern complex trait genetic and functional genomic approaches to better understand the genetic causes of this heterogeneity.
 I will also present recent work focused on the functional characterization of genetic variation associated with blood-cell phenotypes.

 Dr Guillaume Lettre, Associate Professor of Medicine at the Montreal Heart Institute and the Université de Montréal